coalton-lang/coalton/docs/intro-to-coalton.md

 ## Shorthand Function Syntax

 Coalton does not have nullary functions.
 However, a function with the type signature `Unit -> *` can be called in Coalton without explicitly passing `Unit`.
-For instance, the Coalton form `(make-vector)` is a shorthand for `(make-vector Unit)`.
+For instance, the Coalton form `(coalton-library/vector:new)` is a shorthand for `(coalton-library/vector:new Unit)`.

 Functions can also be defined with an implicit parameter using `(fn () 5)`.
 This creates a function with a single implicit parameter of type `Unit`.